-We can not find any record of a public security audit of the BaseFEX exchange which is not uncommon for exchanges.
-The BaseFEX team state on the website that there are periodical stress tests and security audits once a month to keep up to date with new potential vulnerabilities on the platform.
+We can not find any record of a public security audit of the BaseFEX exchange, which is not uncommon for exchanges.
+The BaseFEX team state on the website that there are periodic stress tests and security audits once a month to keep up to date with new potential vulnerabilities on the platform.

-We always recommend that all exchanges follow this practice and inform their users that the exchange has been audited by a third party and when.
-Users may assume this is standard practice but the number of exchange hacks would indicate otherwise.
+We always recommend that all exchanges follow this practice and inform users that a third party has audited the exchange.
+Users may assume this is standard practice, but the number of exchange hacks would indicate otherwise.

 We score the exchange 2 for this metric with BaseFEX missing out on a bonus point.
 We would like to see them mention if the audits are internal, external or ideally a combination of both.

 The website states that all assets on BaseFEX are stored in multi-sig cold wallets only.
-All BaseFEX addresses are multi-sig and all fund storage is kept offline.
-This means, even in an event of a system compromise, an attacker still will not have full access to all the required keys to steal funds.
+All BaseFEX addresses are multi-sig, and all fund storage is kept offline.
+This means, even in the event of a system compromise, an attacker still will not have full access to all the required keys to steal funds.

 We also recommend that BaseFEX provide a user guide to highlight their plans in case users are unable to log in or the exchange is compromised.
 We have never come across an exchange which tells its users what the procedures are in case of a hack.

-We award 2 marks in this metric to the team for their impressive management of user funds.
+We award two marks in this metric to the team for their effective management of user funds.
 The bonus mark in this metric is reserved for decentralised exchanges only where users are in control of their funds at all times.

-We take a look at the legal metrics for the exchange, however, we remind all users to undertake their own due diligence before registering, depositing and trading at any exchange.
-Your funds are at risk whilst held on any exchange.
+We take a look at the legal metrics for the exchange; however, we remind all users to undertake their due diligence before registering, depositing and trading at any exchange.
+Your funds are at risk while held on any exchange.

-One of the main features highlighted by BaseFEX is their no KYC policy, stating that users are able to trade on the exchange without any verification required when depositing, trading or withdrawing funds.
+One of the main features highlighted by BaseFEX is their no KYC policy, stating that users can trade on the exchange without any verification required when depositing, trading or withdrawing funds.